On this page:

 This facility is a cyber-geo-eco informatics center that provides resources to faculty, graduate and undergraduate students, federal and state agencies and faculty from other universities.
 The facility provides access to state-of-the-art Geographic Information Systems (GIS), Remote Sensing (RS) and Global Positioning System (GPS) equipment.

 - Tablet PCs

-Airborne digital imagery collectors and the Hawaii IKONOS Consortium (HIC) for satellite imagery are available through partnerships with other campuses and agencies.
+Airborne digital imagery collectors and the Hawaiʻi IKONOS Consortium (HIC) for satellite imagery are available through partnerships with other campuses and agencies.
 The facility provides training that empowers faculty and students to use visualization, modeling, and supercomputer facilities.
-SDAL provides easy access to Hawaii-based weather, climate, hydrologic, and soils data; mapping services including data collection, analysis, production, and training.
+SDAL provides easy access to Hawaiʻi-based weather, climate, hydrologic, and soils data; mapping services including data collection, analysis, production, and training.
 Technical support in designing, implementing, and maintaining field sensor networks and associated communication systems is available.
-SDAK is currently used by faculty members at UH-Hilo and Hawaii Community College, staff members, and graduate and undergraduate student researchers.
+SDAV is currently used by faculty members at UH Hilo and Hawaiʻi Community College, staff members, and graduate and undergraduate student researchers.

 The Pacific Aquaculture and Coastal Resources Center is a research and education facility, with a mission in supporting research and education in coastal studies, aquaculture, and marine projects.

 The Pacific Aquaculture & Coastal Resources Center's mission is to advance long-term sustainable use and conservation of coastal areas worldwide through aquaculture and resource management.
 The Center promotes excellence and innovation in interdisciplinary scientific research, public policy initiatives, outreach activities, and education.

 - filtered sea water for experiments, projects, and classes

 - a pathology laboratory